skynettoday/skynet-today/content/news/_posts/2018-04-19-tesla-crash.md

 People, for whatever reason, are [all too trusting](https://www.forbes.com/sites/kalevleetaru/2016/04/30/why-do-we-trust-gps-more-than-we-trust-ourselves/#656566b82c42) of autonomous systems.
-In the age of AI and ML, there's a responsibility for experts to make sure that users understand the limits of the systems they are using.
+In the age of ever advancing AI, there's a responsibility for experts to make sure that users understand the limits of the systems they are marketing.
 This is especially true when, as is the case with Tesla's vehicles, those exact capabilities may change over time.

 In User Experience design, there's a term, "friction", for things which require